Myanmar's most mysterious neighbours: the peoples of the Andaman Islands

 The Burmese call the Islands "Kappali Kyun" after the Arab word Kaffir (now derogatory) originally meaning non-Muslims, and now (especially in South Africa) referring to black Africans.

 One of the islands - North Sentinel Island - is completely isolated even today.
-We know almost nothing about the people there.
+Almost nothing about the people there is known.
 Any attempt to contact the Sentinelse have been met with a hail of arrows (top photo).
 They clearly want to be left alone.
 It is the last place in the world not connected to anywhere else.